-For over 20 years, the Writer’s Edge Service has been a method of effective communication between writers and major traditional Christian publishers.
+For over 20 years, the Writer’s Edge Service has been a method of effective communication between writers and major traditional Christian publishers for Christian manuscript submissions.
 Writer’s Edge, utilizing professional editors with many years of experience in working with major Christian publishers, evaluate, screen, and expose potential books to traditional Christian publishing companies.

-Because most traditional publishers no longer accept unsolicited manuscripts and no longer sift through what used to be called the “slush” pile, new or relatively unknown writers have little chance to be seen by a traditional publisher unless they have a credible literary agent.
-Writer’s Edge Service, in full cooperation with over 75 traditional royalty-based Christian publishers, gives writers another option.
+Because most Traditional Christian Publishing Companies no longer accept unsolicited manuscripts and no longer sift through what used to be called the “slush” pile, new or relatively unknown writers have little chance to be seen by a traditional publisher unless they have a credible literary agent.
+Writer’s Edge Publishing Service, in full cooperation with over 75 traditional royalty-based Christian publishers, gives writers another option.
 The acquisition editors of these companies have agreed to view relevant manuscripts that “make the cut” at Writer’s Edge because they know they have been carefully screened and evaluated before being passed to them for consideration.
 Hundreds of authors have been successfully published because of Writer’s Edge Service.

 Here’s how it works: Writers submit a summary description of their book proposal plus sample chapters, The Writer’s Edge editorial team evaluates it and each month, those manuscripts that show promise are sent to the acquisition editors of qualified publishers in a descriptive report highlighting the availability of these selected manuscripts.
 Publishers can then contact the writer direct if they are interested.
 The writer pays a non-refundable fee of $99 for the initial evaluation.
 If your manuscript is not selected to be placed in front of the publishers, we will attempt to offer a short analysis of why, giving brief comments about the strengths and weaknesses of your manuscript.
 We will also offer some options and resources for ways to improve your manuscript and get the help and feedback you need.